fenfe1/satin/README.md

 ### Requirements

-You will need to the following local software depending on the environment you wish to target:
+You will need the following local software depending on the environment you wish to target:

 #### All environments